-The Clinton Foundation is shutting down due to lack of donations.
+The Clinton Foundation is not shutting down.

 On 16 January 2017, Fox News reported that the Clinton Global Initiative (CGI), an offshoot of the Clinton Foundation charitable organization, was downsizing: